juansbr7/STAT545-hw01-Bonilla-Juan/HW3.md

 ![](HW3_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-7-1.png)

-###### Find countries with interesting stories.
+-   Instruction:Find countries with interesting stories.
 Open-ended and, therefore, hard.
 Promising but unsuccessful attempts are encouraged.
-This will generate interesting questions to follow up on in class.

 -   Countries with painfully low life expectancy due to various factors such as **war**, **diseases** or **scarcity** of resources.
 The crisis in Rwanda brought the life expectancy to aprox.
 23.59 in the 90's.